esi/esi-docs/docs/community/mutamarket/index.md

 title: MutaMarket
 type: service
-description: Web tool for managing abyssal modules.
-Import modules, browse contracts, and analyze values with ease.
+description: The marketplace for abyssal modules.
+Browse contracts, appraise your rolls, and trade with other capsuleers.
 maintainer:
   name: Nicolas Kion
   github: nicolaskion